Pirates vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Yankees: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Pittsburgh Pirates and Jack Suwinski square off against Aaron Judge and the New York Yankees on Saturday, in the second game of a three-game series at PNC Park.
+Aaron Judge and the New York Yankees take on the Pittsburgh Pirates and starter Colin Selby on Sunday at 1:35 PM ET at PNC Park.

-The Yankees are listed as -120 moneyline favorites for this matchup against the Pirates (+100).
-The over/under for the matchup is set at 9.5 runs.
+The favored Yankees have -120 moneyline odds against the underdog Pirates, who are listed at +100.
+The over/under for the contest is set at 8.5 runs.

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.